gdgoldlion/AnimatePacker/README.md

 AnimatePacker
 =============

-The first animation editor to support the Cocos2d - x.
+The first animation editor to support the Cocos2d-x.